Azure/commercial-marketplace-data-offer-accelerator/docs/PublisherDeployToAzure.md

     - A Storage account ued by the Azure Function
     - An App Service to host the Azure Function

-This deployment is based on ARM templates.
-This ARM template requires designating a resource name prefix and a location where Azure Data Share accounts is available.
-The resource name prefix is used in constructing a name for each resource created as part of the deployment.
+This ARM template deployment requires designating a resource name prefix used in constructing a name for each resource created as part of the deployment.

 #### Deploy using Azure portal

-Deploy Data Publisher resources directly your Azure.
+Deploy Data Publisher resources directly your Azure tenant.
+Sign in using the Azure subscription to be used to host the Data Share resources.

 [![Deploy to Azure](https://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Fcommercial-marketplace-data-offers%2Fmain%2Finstall%2Fpublisher-azure%2Fazuredeploy.json)